 The Cheltenham Festival in March is the highlight of the National Hunt calendar.
 But what to wear when trotting between paddock and party?
 The Field has some suggestions...

 Mid-March weather fluctuates between icy gales, downpours or more clement weather.
-This can make what to wear for Cheltenham a thorny problem.
+This can make what to wear for the Cheltenham Festival a thorny problem.
 The key is to be prepared for both ends of the spectrum and have layers.
-There is no need to wilt under swathes of fur but wilting is far better than shuddering in something skimpy.
 Bear in mind, this isn’t Ascot or even Aintree.
-The following selection of ladies kit will help you decide what to wear for Cheltenham this year.
-If you have suggestions for the perfect racing outfit contact us and let us know.
+The following dress ideas for ladies will help you decide what to wear for Cheltenham.

 Coats and capes for a winning look